 The new cases were reported in Lowndes, Neshoba, and Rankin counties.

 So far this year, human West Nile cases have been reported in Adams (3), Bolivar (1), Carroll (1), Coahoma (1), Clarke (1), Covington (1), Forrest (6), Harrison (1), Hinds (9), Jones (1), Lauderdale (1), Lee (1), Lowndes (1), Madison (1), Monroe (1), Neshoba (1), Newton (1), Rankin (5), Yazoo (1), Washington (1) and Wilkinson (1) counties.

-The deaths occurred in Lee and Coahoma counties.
-Other deaths have been reported earlier in Forrest, Madison and Yazoo counties.
+The five deaths occurred, in Coahoma, Forrest, Lee, Madison and Yazoo counties.

-In 2013, Mississippi had 45 West Nile virus cases, with five deaths.
+In 2013, Mississippi had 45 WNV cases and five deaths.